-The salary of working professionals in Indonesia, on average, is only half compared to neighbouring countries in Southeast Asia.
-However, working in Indonesia is more promising in the long term, especially in technology sector with the rapid growth of e-commerce and start-up businesses.
+The salary of working professionals in Indonesia, on average, is only half compared to neighbouring countries in South East Asia.
+However, working in Indonesia is more promising in the long term, especially in the technology sector with the rapid growth of e-commerce and start-up businesses.

-One of the overseas Indonesian professionals who returned home through our Pulang Kampung program, Kevin Wiramihardja, Group Product Manager of Grab Indonesia, realised that the salary deduction is a definite thing when returning to Indonesia.
+One of the overseas Indonesian professionals who returned home through our Pulang Kampung program, Kevin Wiramihardja, Group Product Manager of Grab Indonesia, realised that a salary deduction was unavoidable when returning to Indonesia.
 However, the cost of living also needs to be considered in that comparison."We know the living costs in Indonesia and overseas are different, so comparing both is not 'apple to apple'."

-Currently, demand for more overseas Indonesians professionals is high.
-This is driven by the growth of digital industry and technology-based start up businesses.
-Due to the shortage of talents for management roles in Indonesia, there is a need to attract professionals working abroad because they are more tech-savvy and well-rounded with international experience.
+Currently, demand for more overseas Indonesian professionals is high.
+This is driven by the growth of the digital industry and technology-based start up businesses.
+Due to the shortage of talent for management roles in Indonesia,, there is a need to attract professionals working abroad because they are more tech-savvy and well-rounded with international experience.

 View the full article here

-If you are keen to know more about Pulang Kampung campaign, please email International Candidate Manager, Glorya Tay at email@example.com or call +62 2965 1500.
+If you are keen to know more about the Pulang Kampung campaign, please email International Candidate Manager, Adisty Paulina at email@example.com or call +62 2965 1520.